austonpramodh/typescript_nodejs_boilerplate/readme.md

 - start: Starts the built project
 - build: Builds or transpiles code from typescript to JS
 - dev: Used for development, runs nodemon and tsc concurrently
+- test: Runs the test cases
+- debug: Runs the project with inspect port open for debugging

 husky is enabled for pre-commit